Branislav Prelević: Personal information

-Prelević was born to ethnic Serb parents in Belgrade, SR Serbia, Yugoslavia (now Serbia).
+Prelević was born to ethnic Serb parents in Belgrade, SR Serbia, Yugoslavia.
 He holds both Serbian and Greek citizenship.
-His family originated from the Kuči clan.
+His family originated from the Bjelopavlići/Palabardhi clan.
+His maternal great grandfather was born in Eratyra and he had the surname Alvanos literally meaning "Albanian".

 He is married to Nevena Prelević-Marjanović (born 26 April 1967, daughter of legendary Yugoslavian and Serbian pop singer Đorđe Marjanović), and he has two children, named Anna and Tea.
 Anna was elected Miss Greece in 2010, and she represented Greece at Miss Universe 2010.

 Professional playing career

 Red Star Belgrade

 Prelević started his career with Crvena zvezda (Red Star Belgrade).

 PAOK Thessaloniki

 In 1988, at age 21, Prelević moved to Greece in order to be able to play for PAOK Thessaloniki, where he spent eight seasons.

 Then 21-year-old Prelević debuted in the 1988–89 season.
 He became the definitive leader and a fan favorite, often compared to the great Nikos Galis, who was at the time the captain of Aris.
 Prelević was often quoted for his loyalty to the team.
 He had a number of injuries and medical emergencies because of weak legs, but he would constantly choose to take heavy dosages of painkillers, rather than missing out on any important games.

 While playing with PAOK, Prelević won the FIBA European Cup Winners' Cup, when PAOK defeated CAI Zaragoza in Geneva, by a score of 76–72 on 26 March 1991.

 The next season, Prelević was again the leader of PAOK, and the team reached the FIBA European Cup Winners' Cup final again, but they lost to Real Madrid, by a score of 63–65.
 In the same season, PAOK won the Greek League championship, beating out Olympiacos.

 Prelević participated in the EuroLeague for the first time, in the 1992–93 season, and managed to reach the Athens 1993 EuroLeague Final Four.
 PAOK lost in the semifinal game to Benetton Treviso, which was led by superstar Toni Kukoč, by a score of 77–79.

 In 1994, Prelević and PAOK returned to European-wide success by winning the FIBA Korać Cup two-leg final against Stefanel Trieste, winning both at home and away by 9 points.
 The following year, PAOK won the Greek Cup, in a 19-point victory against Panionios, by a score of 72–53.
 In 1996, he was a FIBA European Cup finalist.